CtrlK

 Progressive Disclosure

-The content has some section structure (Colors, Typography, Features, Technical Details), but there are no references to external files and no bundle files exist.
-Content that is redundant across sections could be better organized.
-For a skill with no bundle, the organization is passable but not well-optimized.
+The content is organized into logical sections (Colors, Typography, Features, Technical Details), which provides some structure.
+However, there are no references to external files, no bundle files exist, and the repeated information across sections suggests the content could be better organized.
+For a skill with no bundle, the structure is adequate but not exemplary.

 2 / 3